 - risk management and appropriate preventive actions to address natural disasters, catastrophic events and animal and plant diseases;

 - minimum requirements for agri-environment-climate payments beyond mandatory standards and minimum requirements for fertilisers and plant production products, also regarding organic farming;

 - information related to climate change mitigation and adaptation, biodiversity and protection of water.

 EU countries ensure a clear separation between advice to farmers and checking the right allocation of income support.

 In June 2021, following extensive negotiations between the European Parliament, the Council of the EU and the European Commission, agreement was reached on reform of the common agricultural policy (CAP).
-This agreement was formally adopted on 2 December 2021, and the new CAP will begin on 1 January 2023
+This agreement was formally adopted on 2 December 2021, and the CAP 2023-27 entered into force on 1 January 2023.

-Under the new CAP, changes will be made to the existing conditionality and greening systems that will reflect higher green ambitions and contribute to the targets of the European Green Deal.
-This includes the introduction of eco-schemes, which will provide stronger incentives for climate- and environment-friendly agricultural practices.
-Until 2023, current measures apply, in line with the provisions of the CAP transitional regulation.
+Under the CAP 2023-27, the conditionality and greening systems reflect higher green ambitions and contribute to the targets of the European Green Deal.
+This includes the introduction of eco-schemes, which provide stronger incentives for climate- and environment-friendly agricultural practices.

 The implementation of the FAS is covered by:

-- rules on the financing, management and monitoring of the common agricultural policy (EU Regulation 1306/2013).
+- rules on the financing, management and monitoring of the common agricultural policy (Regulation (EU) 1306/2013).